leafo/lapis/docs/html_generation.md

 You can use either strings or builder functions as the content.

-To access the content from the layout call `@content_for` without the content
+To access the content from the layout, call `@content_for` without the content
 argument:

 ```moon